CFO Wiki

 $5M-20M ARR: 60-75% gross margin.
 Infrastructure is right-sized, support is mostly systematized, implementations are partially automated.

 $20M+ ARR: 70-80% gross margin.
 Mature operational efficiency.
 Enterprise SaaS might be 70-75%, pure software-only SaaS might be 80-85%.
+These figures reflect saas industry standards and are important for benchmarking against public company averages.

 Pure SaaS with self-serve: 80-85% gross margin.
 No services component, automated onboarding, minimal support.